Dame Stephanie Shirley

 The Foundation also supports other autism-linked charities, such as Autismconnect, the first web user community dealing with disability issues, and Prior's Court School, established in 1998 and inspired by a visit to a centre for autistic children in the US that uses a holistic development approach, including physical education, with great results.

-As an avid entrepreneur, she is also interested in shaping a more professional charity sector: "I believe this sector is moving from 'amateur do-gooder' to a more professional field.
+As an avid philanthropist, she is also interested in shaping a more professional charity sector: "I believe this sector is moving from 'amateur do-gooder' to a more professional field.
 The tactical giving - here and there - is very inefficient.
 Though I respect the choices people make for giving, I think there is a lot to learn from the experiences of the United States, where citizens have a sense of gratitude and of giving back to society."